codepilotsf/ezpz-ui/_notes.md

 The idea is to let the `<Form>` component use `data.form` to set `superform` to context.
 Then any child form elements can check to see if `superform` is available as context and if so, it will look for its own `name` value as properties of `$form`, `$errors`, and `$constraints` and will user those values by default.

-The backend `+page.server.js` would look like this:
+The back-end `+page.server.js` would look like this:

 ```js
 import { superValidate } from 'sveltekit-superforms';